The 2014 Bee College was a huge sucess! Every year we collect evaluation data and we are happy to report that of 112 who returned evaluations:

 Despite our relatively small vending space, we have several top of the line vendors who sell beekeeping equipment, supplies, accessories, books and more.

 D & J Apiary - beekeeping supplies, bees, and queens

 Wicwas Press - bee related books and publishing

 Tribee Bee - related art and accessories

 Bo Sterk - selling B-College Tshirts

-Vendor spots for 2014 Bee College will be filled on a first-come, first-serve basis.
+Vendor spots for 2015 Bee College will be filled on a first-come, first-serve basis.
 Please print, fill out and mail the vendor application to reserve a spot.
 Applications will be available later this year.